Rachel Powell

 Rachel Marie Powell (born March 26, 1980), also known as "Pink Hat Lady" and "Bullhorn Lady", is an American convicted felon known for her participation in the January 6 United States Capitol attack, in which she wore a pink hat and used a bullhorn to instruct and encourage other rioters.

 On July 18, 2023, Powell was found guilty on nine counts, comprising three felonies and six misdemeanors.
-On October 17, 2023, Powell was sentenced to 57 months in prison followed by 36 months of supervised release.
+On October 17, 2023, she was sentenced to 57 months in prison followed by 36 months of supervised release.
 Powell began serving her sentence at the Federal Correctional Institution, Hazelton, on January 9, 2024.

-On January 20, 2025, the first day of the second presidency of Donald Trump, Powell was pardoned along with nearly every other participant in the Capitol riot.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Powell was given a federal pardon, along with nearly every other participant in the Capitol riot, as part of Trump's pardon of January 6 United States Capitol attack defendants.
 She was released from the D.C.
 Jail, a correctional facility in Washington, D.C., the following day.

 Biography

 Powell was born in Anaheim, California, and raised in Fresno.
-At the time of the Capitol attack, Powell was a 40-year-old single mother of eight residing in Mercer County, Pennsylvania; she homeschooled her children.
+At the time of the Capitol attack, Powell was a 40-year-old single mother of eight residing in Mercer County, Pennsylvania, who homeschooled her children.
 Powell gave birth to her first child at the age of 16 and married at age 20.

 In an interview with The New Yorker, which was conducted while she was being sought by law enforcement, Powell stated that she was initially critical of Donald Trump and did not vote in 2016, though voted for him in the 2020 United States presidential election.
-During the same interview, in summarizing her political views, Powell stated: "My views kind of fall all over the place.
+Summarizing her political views during the same interview, Powell stated: "My views kind of fall all over the place.
 I guess you could say that I'm more libertarian at heart."

-Powell posted misinformation about both the 2020 election and COVID-19 on Facebook; in October 2020, she posted a message on the site stating that she agreed "with the possibility of civil war happening", adding that "the only way this is probably capable of being fixed is bloodshed".
+Powell posted misinformation about the 2020 election and COVID-19 on Facebook; in October 2020, she posted a message on the site stating that she agreed "with the possibility of civil war happening", adding that "the only way this is probably capable of being fixed is bloodshed".
 She used a bullhorn to protest face masks, stay-at-home orders, and closures of non-essential businesses.

 Prosecutors alleged that Powell had become obsessed with keeping Trump in power following his loss in the 2020 election and had conducted surveillance at a female legislator's house.